-These are the fats are used in the SimplyCooking® collection of recipes.
 After several years of secondary research on fats, their molecular structure, their molecular transformation when heated, how they are manufactured and how they digest, these fats reflect my personal findings and preferences.
 Fats and oils are a complex topic and everyone should read up on the matter from trusted sources.
-But generally, my beliefs go toward less processing and less heating of oils during production and in cooking.
+But generally, my beliefs go toward minimal processing and heating of oils during production and in cooking.

 There are several varieties of most oils and you, as the cook, have the choice of what aligns with your budget and beliefs.
 This is paramount to a well-curated pantry.
 A few guiding points:

 •Oils can be rancid and hence toxic to consume.
-Oil should be bought in smaller quantities and refreshed frequently.
+Oil should be bought in smaller quantities, used entirely and replaced frequently.

 •Oils should be stored away from light.